TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 29/Job 29.23.md

 ---

-And they waited for me as for the rain; And they opened their mouth wide [as] for the latter rain.
+They waited for me as for the rain.
+Their mouths drank as with the spring rain.